Soft vs Hard Credit Checks in Canada: What You Need to Know

 A single hard credit check will have a lesser impact on your score than multiple hard credit checks.
 If you want to reduce the impact of hard credit checks, your top priority will be to not apply for several credit products or loans in a short period of time.
 The logic is simple.
 If you’ve applied for many credit cards within a short period, for example, lenders do more hard credit checks.
 The result?
 It can cause a significant drop in your score.

-However, this does not apply when it is a mortgage or if you are car shopping.
+However, this does not apply when you are shopping for a mortgage or a new car.
 Applying to multiple mortgage lenders or shopping for a car at different dealerships will each only register as one check.
 Let’s look into that.

 Shop for similar types of loans within a certain time window